 The veneration of the Holy Virgin in the Ancient Church

-When we do not have Holy Tradition and Holy Scripture held side by side in importance we go astray.
-Thus the key to Orthodoxy’s claim to being the Ancient Apostolic Church preserved in all her purity can be seen in her insistence that Holy Tradition has kept our way of worship, and our doctrine unchanged from the foundation of the Church.
-There was no need for change, for the Church knew the truth of the words, “the faith which was once delivered unto the saints (Jude 1:3)”.
+When we do not have Holy Tradition and Holy Scripture held side by side in importance, we go astray.
+The key to Orthodoxy’s claim to being the Ancient Apostolic Church preserved in all her purity, can be seen in her insistence that Holy Tradition has kept her way of worship, and her dogma, unchanged.
+No need for change, for the Church knows the truth of the words, “the faith which was once delivered unto the saints (Jude 1:3)”.

 The ancient practice for the veneration of the Holy Virgin can clearly be seen in the prayer found in Egyptian papyrus fragments from the year 250: